microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgPolicyRoleManagementPolicyAssignment.md

     - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
 Supports $expand.
     - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
     - `[ScopeType <String>]`: The type of the scope where the policy is created.
 One of Directory, DirectoryRole.
 Required.
   - `[PolicyId <String>]`: The id of the policy.
+Inherited from entity.
-  - `[RoleDefinitionId <String>]`: The id of the role definition where the policy applies.
+  - `[RoleDefinitionId <String>]`: The identifier of the role definition object where the policy applies.
 If not specified, the policy applies to all roles.
+Supports $filter (eq).
-  - `[ScopeId <String>]`: The id of the scope where the policy is assigned.
-E.g. '/', groupId, etc.
+  - `[ScopeId <String>]`: The identifier of the scope where the policy is assigned.
+Can be / for the tenant or a group ID.
+Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is assigned.
-One of Directory, DirectoryRole, Group.
+One of Directory, DirectoryRole.
+Required.

 POLICY <IMicrosoftGraphUnifiedRoleManagementPolicy>: unifiedRoleManagementPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.